iq-motion-control/iq-module-communication-doc/docs/tutorials/protect_against_regen.rst

         :alt: Regeneration Parameters in IQ Control Center

 In short, these two values work together in order to limit the rate at which your module will slow down or apply a braking force.
-In doing so, the module limits the amount of negative supply current produced, reducing the produced regenerative voltage.
+In doing so, the module limits the amount of negative supply current produced, reducing the voltage spike produced by the power supply.

 .. note::
     These configuration parameters define **system voltages**.
-For example, if your module has a maximum voltage rating of 14S (or 58.8V), but your power supply has a maximum rating of 30V, the values of Volts Limit Starting Voltage and Volts Limit must be set according to the absolute 30V maximum.
+For example, if your module has a maximum voltage rating of 14S (or 58.8V), but your power supply has a maximum rating of 30V, the values of Volts Limit Starting Voltage and Volts Limit must be set according to the power supply's absolute 30V maximum.

     As another example, suppose you want to power your Vertiq 60-08 (rated up to 12S) with a 6S power supply.
 In this case, you would set your voltage limits based on the
     6S power supply.